Five-point partial waves, splitting constraints and hidden zeros: Discussion

 \item \textbf{The first spin-2 obstruction and the emergence of a kernel:} Beginning at the first mass level where spin-2 exchange is allowed (illustrated by the $(2,3)$ residue), the two basic five-point splitting loci no longer suffice to determine all $a^{(k_1,k_2)}_{jln}$: a genuine residual kernel remains, naturally supported in the new higher-$n$ harmonics (notably the $n=2$ sector).
 This clarifies why the low-level uniqueness seen at $(1,2)$ and $(1,3)$ should not be expected to persist automatically once the angular/harmonic content grows.

 \item \textbf{How the kernel might be eliminated - additional higher-point input:} The persistence of a kernel at spin $\ge2$ suggests that complete rigidity requires information beyond the two standard five-point splitting loci.
-Natural candidates include: \begin{itemize} \item \emph{additional vanishing/splitting loci} (``hidden-zero'' constraints beyond the two splits) \cite{Arkani-Hamed:2023swr}; \item \emph{higher-multiplicity constraints}, most notably six-point splitting relations, which can feed back into five-point data and potentially remove residual five-point ambiguities, in the spirit of higher-point bootstrap constraints \cite{Berman:2025splittingregions,apratim6}; \item \emph{mixed-multiplicity positivity constraints} (``multipositivity'') which provide an infinite family of inequalities simultaneously constraining residues and EFT coefficients at multiple multiplicities, and are known to be sharply saturated by open-string tree amplitudes \cite{Cheung:2025Multipositivity}. \end{itemize}
+Natural candidates include: \begin{itemize} \item \emph{additional vanishing/splitting loci} (``hidden-zero'' constraints beyond the two splits) \cite{Arkani-Hamed:2023swr}; \item \emph{higher-multiplicity constraints}, most notably six-point splitting relations, which can feed back into five-point data and potentially remove residual five-point ambiguities, in the spirit of higher-point bootstrap constraints \cite{Berman:2025splittingregions,apratim6}; \item \emph{mixed-multiplicity positivity constraints} (``multipositivity'') which provide an infinite family of inequalities simultaneously constraining residues and EFT coefficients at multiple multiplicities, and are known to be sharply saturated by open-string tree amplitudes \cite{Cheung:2025Multipositivity}. \end{itemize} On the other hand, it is entirely likely that this lack of rigidity will enable us to enlarge the space of string-like theories; a thought that should not be ignored!

 \item \textbf{Unitarity and analyticity beyond four points: what partial waves do (and do not) solve:} While our partial-wave basis provides a clean harmonic decomposition of five-point residues and a natural arena to phrase factorization constraints, imposing full multiparticle unitarity remains intrinsically nonlinear and couples different multiplicities through phase-space integrals at loop-level.
 A promising direction is to reformulate multi-particle cuts and their positivity properties directly in the $(j,l,n)$ basis, potentially interfacing our framework with recent positivity-driven bootstrap developments \cite{Cheung:2025Multipositivity,Berman:2025splittingregions}.